breanna13/vegan-restaurant/README.md

-# vegan-restaurant
+# "Vegan Meats" restaurant site
 Redesign for a local vegan joint in Virginia.

-Not the official site, but my dream vegan restaurant UI/UX for a favourite of mine
+# Dependencies
+• Bootstrap
+• Flask